mosip/admin-services/api-test/README.md

 ---

+## Update the property file
+1. Navigate to the masterdata.properties file located at:
+    ```sh
+    admin-services\api-test\src\main\resources\config\masterdata.properties
+2. Open the file in your preferred editor
+3. Update the client secret values and other required credentials as per your environment

+---

 ## Build Test Automation Code

 Once the repository is cloned or downloaded, follow these steps to build and install the test automation code: